Beliavsky/Fortran-Best-Practices/README.md

 #### Do not rely on list-directed output having the same appearance across compilers
 Use formatted output instead when this is desired.

+#### Do not rely on integer or real variables being initialized to zero
+The Fortran standard does not require this.
+Set such variables to zero explicitly if this is wanted.

 #### Compile with a standard conformance option and fix code that is not conformant.
 Consider fixing code that uses obsolescent features.
 Use for example ```gfortran -std=f2018``` or ```ifort -stand:f18```